kkatherineliu/jellybytes/README.md

 # Sunshine Guardian
-ElleHacks 2023 - Summer Challenge ☀️
+ElleHacks 2024 - Summer Challenge ☀️
+(Top 10 Hack out of 248 Participants)

-Check out our [DevPost](https://devpost.com/software/sunshine-guardian) for a video demo and a more detailed description of the process
+Check out our [DevPost](https://devpost.com/software/sunshine-guardian) for a video demo and a more detailed description of the process.

 [Repo for frontend (React Native/Expo)](https://github.com/kkatherineliu/sunshine-guardian-frontend)